cvc5/ethos/user_manual.md

 ## Including and referencing files

-The Ethos supports the following commands for file inclusion:
+Ethos supports the following commands for file inclusion:

 - `(include <string>)`, which includes the file indicated by the given string.
 The path to the file is taken relative to the directory of the file that includes it.
 - `(reference <string> <symbol>?)`, which similar to `include` includes the file indicated by the given string, and furthermore marks that file as being the _reference input_ for the current run of the checker (see below).
 The optional symbol can refer to a normalization routine (see below).

 ### Validation Proofs via Reference Inputs

-When the Ethos encounters a command of the form `(reference <string>)`, the checker enables a further set of checks that ensures that all assumptions in proofs correspond to assertions from the file referenced by the given string.
+When Ethos encounters a command of the form `(reference <string>)`, the checker enables a further set of checks that ensures that all assumptions in proofs correspond to assertions from the file referenced by the given string.

-In particular, when the command `(reference "file.smt2")` is read, the Ethos will parse `file.smt2`.
+In particular, when the command `(reference "file.smt2")` is read, Ethos will parse `file.smt2`.
-The definitions and declaration commands in this file will be treated as normal, that is, they will populate the symbol table of the Ethos as they normally would if they were to appear in an `*.eo` input.
+The definitions and declaration commands in this file will be treated as normal, that is, they will populate the symbol table of Ethos as they normally would if they were to appear in an `*.eo` input.
 The commands of the form `(assert F)` will add `F` to a set of formulas we will refer to as the _reference assertions_.
 Other commands in `file.smt2` (e.g. `set-logic`, `set-option`, and so on) will be ignored.